EdrisaJobe/DataStructures/Linked List/README.md

 **The class Node**
 ```
+# Just a blueprint for implementing the data structure you want
 # Node class that has a constructor to initialize data and nextNode
 # Classes should be named with caps to make them easy to read
 class Node: